Sanman’s profile

-Sanman has posted no links and 15 comments to SportsFilter and hasn’t posted any threads or comments
+Sanman has posted 1 link and 15 comments to SportsFilter and 0 links and 0 comments to the Locker Room.

 The parachute is an emergency device that Cirrus provides on many of their aircraft.
 Assuming a mechanical failure of airframe or engine, the pilot can deploy this emergency device and it will (generally) safely deliver the aircraft and occupants to the ground.
 There are many assumptions, however: 1) that there is enough air under you to deploy the parachute and arrest the decent 2) that the airspeed of the aircraft is slow enough to safely deploy the parachute 3) that the attitude of the aircraft is such that a deployment won't end up in a highly tangled mass of kevlar In this instance, items #1 and #3 would have prevented the parachute from rendering any assistance at all.
 It's a safety device meant for deployment at significant altitude (>1000 feet) when a mechanical failure prevents flying the aircraft to the ground.
 My 2 cents.